A fusion learning method to subgroup analysis of Alzheimer's disease: Simulation studies

 Figure \ref{trajectory} shows the true functions (black line) and simulated trajectories (blue line and red line) of the three distance cases, respectively, based on one sample with $n=100, \, T=20$ for balanced data.
-We can see that there are a lot of overlaps in close and middle case, especially in close case, it looks more like one group.
+We can see that there are a lot of overlaps in Close and Middle cases, especially in Close case, it looks more like one group.

 The unbalanced data is based on the balanced data setting.
 However, we randomly allow 50\% of the subjects to miss either 30\% or 40\% or 50\% of time points.
 Next, we conduct simulations to illustrate the performance of our proposed method.
-Quadratic splines with one interior knot are used to approximate the nonparametric components.
 100 replications are taken here.
+Quadratic splines with one interior knot are used to approximate the nonparametric components. {The quadratic splines are B-splines with order $r=3$.
+As the order of the B-splines increases, the estimated curve becomes smoother.
+The quadratic splines can yield smooth enough curves while preventing over-smoothing.
+Based on the convergence rate given in Theorem 4.2 on page 8, the optimal order of the number of interior knots $J$ is $m^{\frac{1}{2r+1}}_{(n)}$ by letting ${J}/{m_{(n)}}=J^{-2r}$.
+We choose $J=\left\lfloor m^{\frac{1}{2r+1}}_{(n)}\right\rfloor =\left\lfloor m^{\frac{1}{7}}_{(n)}\right\rfloor$, where $\left\lfloor a\right\rfloor$ denotes the largest integer no bigger than $a$.
+Then $J=\left\lfloor m^{\frac{1}{7}}_{(n)}\right\rfloor=1$ when $m_{(n)}=10,20,25, 50$ in our simulation settings.}

 Table \ref{k=2} not only reports the summary measurements of the estimated number of subgroups $\hat{K}$ (sample mean, median, per, where per is the percentage of $\hat{K}$ equaling to the true number of subgroups), but also the summary measurements of the clustering accuracy (average values of RI, NMI, \%) by using different model selection criteria (BIC, CH) under different setups of $\left \{ n, \ T \right \}$ when the distance between functions increases (Close, Middle, Far).
 Balanced and unbalanced data are both included.
-Note that when calculating RI, NMI and \%, we only consider the replications with $\hat{K}$ equaling to the true number of subgroup ($\hat{K}=2$).
+Note that when calculating RI, NMI and \%, we only include the replications with $\hat{K}$ equaling to the true number of subgroup ($\hat{K}=2$).